sudoxnym/roomba_rest980/README.md

 ![Added the config!](img/fin.png)

-But those aren't your rooms....

 ## Step 4: Rooms!
+(Cloud)

+> As of current, this text is a placeholder for when this feature actually gets added.
+Still work in progress, but when this banner is removed, the below will be true.

+Your rooms will be auto-imported, alongside a clean map view, much like the one from the app.
+This allows you to selectively clean rooms, and control it by automation (tutorial later).
+Rooms you select will be cleaned in the order you select.
+Two-pass functionailty coming soon as well.

+## Step 4: Rooms! (rest980 ONLY)

 TO BE CONTINUED...
-Rooms are not given to us easily, but a fix is in progress for that.
+Rooms are not given to us easily when we're fully local, but a fix is in progress for that.

+## Important Note

+From this part on, the guide will not diverge unless required and will assume you are using Cloud features, but most of it should be generically implemented.

 ## Step 5: Robot Maintenance / Done!